logotype-antsroutelogotype-antsroutelogotype-antsroutelogotype-antsroute

 Define the target customers and delivery areas

-While platforms such as Uber Eats or Deliveroo are very well established in large urban areas, they remain unavailable in small towns and rural areas.
+While platforms such as Uber Eats and Deliveroo are very well established in large urban areas, they remain unavailable in small towns and rural areas.

 In the city as well as in the countryside, several options are possible, depending on your objectives and your commercial policy: